 Built in 1902, this historic schoolhouse and adjacent picnic area in Arizona's Prescott National Forest may be reserved for day use for groups of up to 60 people.
 The facility offers a picturesque, quiet setting with indoor and outdoor areas for weddings, reunions, luncheons and group meetings.

 The schoolhouse served about 10 to 15 children in the early 1900s.
 The building was an active school until 1952.
 It is now listed on the National Register of Historic Places and is used for administrative and training purposes.
-To make reservations click on the availability button to the right to book this site or call 1 (877) 444-6777.
-For general group site questions contact the Bradshaw Ranger District at 1 (928) 443-8000.

 The schoolhouse building has two rooms with new furniture(tables and chairs) for indoor use.
 The outdoor picnic area is accessible and equipped with 10 picnic tables, vault toilets, an amphitheater (limited access) and parking for 12 vehicles or two buses.
 No drinking water is available at this site; guests must bring their own.